This program is designed for students with career interests in masters-level clinical practice or those who plan to obtain a Ph.D. or Psy.D.

 - PSY 599 Thesis II: Independent Work (elective) 3 cr.

 - Required Auxiliary Courses: None

-To qualify for graduation from this program, student must:
+To qualify for graduation from this program, a student must:

-- Complete master's coursework with a minimum cumulative grade point average of 3.0 with no individual course grades below a "C" and no more than one course grade below a "B-".
+- Complete master's coursework with a minimum cumulative grade point average of 3.0 with no individual course grades below a "C" and no more than a one-course grade below a "B-."

 - Satisfactory completion of an oral defense of an evidence-based master's thesis or a supervised research paper.

 - Satisfactory completion of clinical field practicum/internship experiences totaling 600 hours including a time spent in practicum seminar.

 - Obtain a recommendation for graduation from the program chair.